 - Care in a nursing home or hospice facility.

 - Assisted living facility care.

-- · Community-based care.
+- Community-based care.

-- · Home healthcare services.
+- Home healthcare services.

 - Informal care-giving.

-- · Alternative or transitional care.
+- Alternative or transitional care.

 The maximum daily benefit amount is \$96, with a lifetime maximum of \$70,080.
+If you have long-term care insurance with VRS or another provider, you may be able to coordinate with the VSDP Long-Term Care Plan to obtain more coverage.